Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: Background

 with $\Phi : \mathcal{X} \times \mathcal{U} \times \mathcal{T} \rightarrow \mathcal{X}$.

 For example, in an epidemic dynamic system, the state of the system $x(t)$ may represent the number of susceptible, infected, and recovered individuals.

-\textbf{Digital twins and Mechanistic Models.} A digital twin of the dynamical system seeks to approximate $\Phi$ using a computational model $f_{\theta} \in \mathcal{F}$ informed by data, where $\theta \in \Theta$ denotes the parameters of the model.
+\textbf{Mechanistic Models.} We usually approximate $\Phi$ using a computational model $f_{\theta} \in \mathcal{F}$ informed by data, where $\theta \in \Omega(\theta)$ denotes the parameters of the model.
 Here, the sets $\mathcal{F}, \Omega(\theta)$ denote the space of candidate model classes and parameter space, respectively.
 The parameters $\theta$ are usually calibrated manually~\cite{kemp2021modelling, davids2020sabcom} or informed from data using statistical methods~\cite{anderson2001ensemble, yang2015inference}.

 In scientific domains, the system dynamics is not purely statistical but constructed grounded with domain knowledge derived from known physical, biological, or chemical processes~\cite{marchal2025applications, katsoulakis2024digital, meyur2022ensembles, cui2025identifying}.
 This structure requires each component in $f$ to have a clear interpretation and supports reasoning about interventions and counterfactuals.